samhabib/IronGymModel/README.md

 # IronGymModel
-Skilz Model for the IronBoundGym project
+Skillz Model for the IronBoundGym project